 Location.
 37° 34.25′ N, 85° 15.183′ W. Marker is in Lebanon, Kentucky, in Marion County.
 Marker is at the intersection of Martin Luther King Avenue and Spalding Avenue, on the left when traveling east on Martin Luther King Avenue.
 Touch for map.
 Marker is in this post office area: Lebanon KY 40033, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Maxwell House was Set on Fire by Morgan's Troops July 5th, 1863 (within shouting distance of this marker); Eminent Theologian (within shouting distance of this marker); The Kobert Place (about 400 feet away, measured in a direct line); Courthouse Burned (about 500 feet away); Knott of Lebanon (about 500 feet away); First Presbyterian Church (about 600 feet away); Rosenwald School (approx. 0.2 miles away); Major General George H. Thomas at Lebanon, Kentucky (approx. 0.2 miles away).
 Touch for a list and map of all markers in Lebanon.

 Credits.
 This page was last revised on November 9, 2016.
-This page originally submitted on November 6, 2016, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 158 times since then and 16 times this year.
+It was originally submitted on November 6, 2016, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 228 times since then and 14 times this year.
 Photo 1. submitted on November 6, 2016, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.